Instructions for Authors

 Annals of Transplantation is an Open Access, primary electronic journal, issued on a continuous basis.
 Print copies of selected articles can be ordered on demand.

-Annals of Transplantation is internationally indexed in Chemical Abstracts CAS, EMBASE/Excerpta Medica, H-Index, Index Copernicus, Index Medicus/MEDLINE, NLM, NIH, Journals Citation Report (JCR), Clarivate, PubMed / PubMed Central, NLM, NIH, SCI Expanded, Clarivate, SCOPUS CiteScore, SNIP, SJR, Web of Science / Clinical medicine, Clarivate.
+Annals of Transplantation is internationally indexed in Alerting System, Clarivate, Chemical Abstracts CAS, EMBASE/Excerpta Medica, H-Index, Index Copernicus, Index Medicus/MEDLINE, NLM, NIH, Journals Citation Report (JCR), Clarivate, PubMed / PubMed Central, NLM, NIH, SCI Expanded, Clarivate, SCOPUS CiteScore, SNIP, SJR, Web of Science / Clinical medicine, Clarivate.

 Annals of Transplantation follows the International Committee of Medical Journal Editors Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE Recommendations 2013), the guidelines on editorial independence produced by the World Association of Medical Editors, the code on good publication practice produced by the Committee on Publication Ethics, and the EQUATOR network resource centre guidance on good research reporting.